 Tetsuya Takagawa, Center for Clinical Research and Education, Hyogo Medical University, Nishinomiya 663-8501, Japan

 Author contributions: Kojima K and Watanabe K participated in the conception and design of the study and were involved in the acquisition, analysis, or interpretation of data; Kojima K wrote the manuscript; Watanabe K and Shinzaki S accessed and verified the study data.
-All authors critically reviewed and provided final approval of the manuscript, all authors were responsible for the decision to submit the manuscript for publication.
+All authors critically reviewed and provided final approval of the manuscript; all authors were responsible for the decision to submit the manuscript for publication.

 Corresponding author: Kenji Watanabe, FACG, MD, PhD, Professor, Department of Gastroenterology, Hyogo Medical University, 1-1, Mukogawa-cho, Nishinomiya City, Hyogo Prefecture, Nishinomiya 663-8501, Japan. kenjiw@med.u-toyama.ac.jp